top of page

 Fig.3 An electronic box of a single inverter commercial PV system with a burnt string connection, identified via Soltell's SysMap solution (2020).

-Soltell Systems allows a different approach to automatically detect string malfunctions in single-inverter PV systems with a single MPPT - utilizing Soltell's proprietary Sensorless technology.
+Soltell Systems enables a different approach to automatically detect string malfunctions in single-inverter PV systems with a single MPPT - utilizing Soltell's proprietary Sensorless technology.
 This approach allows to identify inverter performance irregularities with an unprecedented accuracy level of <5%, which is sufficient to automatically identify faulted strings in most single inverter PV systems.
 This is both applicable to residential single inverter systems, where we typically find 2-4 strings and to small commercial PV systems, where 4-10 string inverters with one MPPT are utilized.
 Soltell's solutions for performance analytics are suitable for retrofit with various string inverter brands such as SMA, Fronius and more.
 The solutions don't require any hardware modifications and dramatically reduce the need for preventive maintenance inspections.

 Interested to know more on Sensorless technology to measure PV performance and integrating it into your service application?
 Fill-in the demo request form or contact us to get more details.

-84 views0 comments
+96 views0 comments

 bottom of page